PDF417/pdf417-ios/README.md

 	- CoreMedia
 	- CoreVideo
 	- CoreGraphics
-	- libstdc++.dylib
+	- libc++.dylib
 	- libz.dylib
 	- libiconv.dylib
 	- OpenGLES
 	- QuartzCore

-3. Find the build settings for your target.
-Set the architectures (ARCHS) setting to armv7.
-This is needed because pdf417.embeddedframework currently supports only armv7 architectures.
-This means your app app will be a few MBs smaller (since armv7s build will not be included), but will still work with iPhone 3GS and newer.

-4. In files in which you want to use barcode scanning, place import directive `#import <pdf417/PPBarcode.h>`
+3. In files in which you want to use barcode scanning, place import directive `#import <pdf417/PPBarcode.h>`

-5. pdf417 framework uses it's own `CameraViewController` to present the UI.
+4. pdf417 framework uses it's own `CameraViewController` to present the UI.
 You should decide where you want to show this UI and write the following initialization code there.
 The initialization procedure consists of the following steps:

 	First, it's appropriate to check if pdf417 scanning is supported and present some kind of message to the user if not (this can only happen in Simulator builds and on pre iPhone 3GS phones):